 Partnerships also exist with other departments on campus.
-For example, student services staff partner with several faculty members on the HSI/EXITO Grant Project to facilitate student participation in the Transfer Academy (II.A.2.c-18, II.A.2.c-19, II.A.2.c-20, I.B.1-33, I.B.1-34, I.B.1-35, I.B.1-36).
+For example, student services staff partner with several faculty members on the HSI/EXITO Grant Project to facilitate student participation in the Transfer Academy (II.B.1-33, II.B.1-34, II.B.1-35, II.B.1-36).
 Counselors also meet with career technical education (CTE) faculty to address the specific needs of students in CTE programs (II.B.1-37).
 The counselors work with faculty in the basic skills classes to establish a schedule for counselors to visit their classes to make presentations on a regular basis (II.B.1-38).